michaelsnook/michaelsnook.com/README.md

 The site uses NextJS's built-ins wherever possible, including the `useSWR` hook to manage data fetching.
 Forms are handled by `react-hook-forms`.
+Although `supabase-js` handles all the fetcher functions, client-side fetching is still routed through useSWR for its convenient cache management which so far has obviated the need for any central store or context providers.

+Components that need to know whether the user is logged in can use the hook `useSession` to see if the session is present and the basic details of the logged in user.

 For pages requiring authentication, there is a single component `<LoginChallenge>` which checks the `/logged_in` API and either presents the